atwalsh/DL4H-Project/README.md

 ## Instructions

 ### Dependencies

 - PostgreSQL
 - Conda
 - Git

+### Computational requirements

+- The mimic-code repository suggests that users should reserve 100 GB of space for the PostgreSQL database.
+It will also likely take many (6+) hours to build the database.
+- While users may download individual files of the mimic-code repository, the MIMIC-Extract codebase expects to take full-database.
+Therefore, users who wish to partially download the dataset should take caution for possible sources of error.
+- Downloading the full ZIP file from PhysioNet may take an hour or more.
+- The MIMIC-Extract function may take between 1.5-2 hours to run on the full population in this test case.
+Running with a smaller population (e.g., 25) only takes a few minutes.

 The below steps outline how to successfully build MIMIC-III and run the MIMIC-Extract program.
 This was tested on a 2021 MacBook Pro with an Apple M1 Max and 64 GB of RAM, using PostgreSQL 13.5.